TheOdinProject/curriculum/javascript/path.md

     See the fun side of jQuery by checking out some of the nifty widgets you can build with it.
 9. PROJECT: Creating an Image Carousel/Slider
     /project_widgets.md
-    Get some practice building widgets of your own by creating an image carousel similar to what you find on many websites in the wild.
+    Get some practice building widgets of your own by creating an image carousel just like what you find on many websites in the wild.

 ## Deeper into Javascript

 ### Description
 You can do a lot with just basic Javascript, jQuery and a hacker mindset.
 But this section will take you deeper into how Javascript is actually doing things and it will give you the tools to produce more advanced functionality for your sites.
 Some of the previous projects have probably tested the boundaries of your understanding of Javascript, and here we'll fix that.

-1. Objects, "Classes", and Prototypes /objects_prototypes.md
+1. Objects, 'Classes', and Prototypes /objects_prototypes.md
     Learn how to effectively use Javascript objects and DRY up your code with Prototypes.
 2. Scope and Closures
     /scope_closures.md
-    Scopes get a bit tricky in Javascript because functions are being passed around and called in many different contexts.
+    Scope gets a bit tricky in Javascript because functions are being passed around and called in many different contexts.
 3. PROJECT: Tic Tac Toe
     /project_scopes_closures.md
     Let's bring the classic Tic Tac Toe game to the browser.